Kohl’s (NYSE:KSS) Updates FY 2022 Earnings Guidance

 Kohl’s (NYSE:KSS – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $7.000-$7.500 for the period, compared to the Thomson Reuters consensus estimate of $6.540.
+The company provided earnings per share guidance of $7.000-$7.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $6.540.
 The company issued revenue guidance of $18.84 billion-$19.03 billion, compared to the consensus revenue estimate of $19.20 billion.

+Kohl’s (NYSE:KSS – Get Rating) last issued its quarterly earnings results on Tuesday, March 1st.
+The company reported $2.20 earnings per share for the quarter, topping analysts’ consensus estimates of $2.10 by $0.10.
+Kohl’s had a return on equity of 21.86% and a net margin of 4.83%.
+The company had revenue of $6.50 billion for the quarter, compared to analyst estimates of $6.51 billion.
+During the same quarter in the prior year, the company posted $2.22 EPS.
+The business’s revenue for the quarter was up 5.8% compared to the same quarter last year.
+On average, equities research analysts anticipate that Kohl’s will post 7.2 earnings per share for the current fiscal year.

-Several research firms recently commented on KSS.
-Credit Suisse Group reduced their price objective on shares of Kohl’s from $70.00 to $60.00 and set a neutral rating for the company in a research note on Tuesday, March 8th.
-UBS Group cut Kohl’s from a neutral rating to a sell rating and lowered their price objective for the stock from $66.00 to $38.00 in a research report on Friday, January 7th.
-Deutsche Bank Aktiengesellschaft upped their target price on Kohl’s from $75.00 to $85.00 in a research report on Wednesday, March 2nd.
-Jefferies Financial Group upped their price objective on shares of Kohl’s from $73.00 to $75.00 and gave the company a buy rating in a report on Friday, November 19th.
-Finally, Morgan Stanley lifted their target price on shares of Kohl’s from $48.00 to $50.00 and gave the stock an underweight rating in a research note on Friday, November 19th.
-Two analysts have rated the stock with a sell rating, six have assigned a hold rating and eight have given a buy rating to the company.
-According to MarketBeat.com, the stock has an average rating of Hold and a consensus price target of $63.54.
+A number of analysts have recently commented on KSS shares.
+Telsey Advisory Group dropped their price objective on Kohl’s from $69.00 to $60.00 and set a market perform rating for the company in a report on Tuesday, March 8th.
+JPMorgan Chase & Co. increased their price target on Kohl’s from $55.00 to $61.00 in a report on Thursday, February 17th.
+Gordon Haskett downgraded Kohl’s from a buy rating to an accumulate rating and lowered their price target for the company from $85.00 to $70.00 in a report on Thursday, February 10th.
+Deutsche Bank Aktiengesellschaft increased their price target on Kohl’s from $75.00 to $85.00 in a report on Wednesday, March 2nd.
+Finally, StockNews.com upgraded Kohl’s from a hold rating to a buy rating in a report on Thursday, March 10th.
+Two analysts have rated the stock with a sell rating, six have given a hold rating and eight have given a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of Hold and an average price target of $63.54.

+Hedge funds have recently modified their holdings of the company.
+Forum Financial Management LP bought a new position in Kohl’s in the fourth quarter worth about $238,000.
+NewEdge Advisors LLC bought a new position in Kohl’s in the fourth quarter worth about $393,000.
+Metropolitan Life Insurance Co NY lifted its holdings in Kohl’s by 5.9% in the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 26,912 shares of the company’s stock worth $1,329,000 after acquiring an additional 1,494 shares during the last quarter.
+Vident Investment Advisory LLC lifted its holdings in Kohl’s by 5.9% in the fourth quarter.
+Vident Investment Advisory LLC now owns 44,569 shares of the company’s stock worth $2,201,000 after acquiring an additional 2,489 shares during the last quarter.
+Finally, Sei Investments Co. lifted its holdings in Kohl’s by 40.3% in the fourth quarter.
+Sei Investments Co. now owns 310,990 shares of the company’s stock worth $15,228,000 after acquiring an additional 89,284 shares during the last quarter.
+90.70% of the stock is currently owned by institutional investors and hedge funds.

 Kohl’s Corp. engages in the operation of family-oriented department stores.
 Its business line includes apparel, footwear, and accessories for women, men, and children, home products, beauty products, and accessories.
 The stores generally carry a consistent merchandise assortment with some differences attributable to regional preferences.